knative/client/docs/cmd/kn_broker_update.md

 ```
       --backoff-delay string     The delay before retrying.
       --backoff-policy string    The retry backoff policy (linear, exponential).
-      --class string             Broker class like 'MTChannelBasedBroker' or 'Kafka' (if available).
       --dl-sink string           The sink receiving event that could not be sent to a destination.
-  -h, --help                     help for create
+  -h, --help                     help for update
   -n, --namespace string         Specify the namespace to operate in.
       --retry int32              The minimum number of retries the sender should attempt when sending an event before moving it to the dead letter sink.
       --retry-after-max string   An optional upper bound on the duration specified in a "Retry-After" header when calculating backoff times for retrying 429 and 503 response codes.
 Setting the value to zero ("PT0S") can be used to opt-out of respecting "Retry-After" header values altogether.
 This value only takes effect if "Retry" is configured, and also depends on specific implementations (Channels, Sources, etc.) choosing to provide this capability.